Gardens and Parks

 Visit the stunning Duder Regional Park on Whakakaiwhara Peninula which looks out to the Huanua Ranges and Hauraki Gulf islands.
 The kids can enjoy watching the cattle and sheep.
 Remember to bring a blanket to find your own picnic spot and your togs to go for a swim.
 The park has some beautiful easy walks for families of all ages to enjoy.
 There is a farm loop track for mountain bikers.

 Pedestrian access to the park is open 24 hours a day and there is vehicle access 6am to 9pm during summer and more limited hours in winter.
-If you want to go for more than a day you can book to stay at Auckland Council’s campsite or baches too.
+Also, if you want to go for more than a day you can book to stay at Auckland Council’s campsite or baches.

 Cost: FREE entry.